Centre for Heart Lung Innovation

 Rm 166 - 1081 Burrard Street, Vancouver, B.C.
 V6Z 1Y6

 Dr. Robert Schellenberg is an Internist and Allergist / Immunologist at St. Paul's Hospital in Vancouver and a Professor in the Faculty of Medicine at the University of British Columbia (UBC).
 He is head of the division of Allergy and Clinical Immunology in the Department of Medicine, UBC.
 He earned his medical degree from the University of Manitoba in 1971 and completed internship and residency at the U. of Manitoba Teaching Hospitals.
 He did further postdoctoral studies in Allergy and Clinical Immunology at the Johns Hopkins University School of Medicine, Baltimore, MD, concentrating on basic research in mechanisms of allergic mediator release.
-He was an Assistant Professor in the Dept. Medicine at U. of Manitoba for 2 years prior to taking his first appointment at UBC in 1979.
+He was an Assistant Professor in the Department of Medicine at the University of Manitoba for 2 years prior to taking his first appointment at UBC in 1979.

 Hospital and University Commitments

-Dr. Schellenberg is the Head of the Division of Allergy and Clinical Immunology and is responsible for the teaching schedules and elective rotations of medical students and residents.
+Dr. Schellenberg is the Head of the UBC Division of Allergy and Clinical Immunology and is responsible for the teaching schedules and elective rotations of medical students and residents.
 He is involved with Clinical Skills development and teaches in the Med I block as well as gives a lecture on allergic inflammation to Med I. He is involved with subspecialty teaching to other years of medical students as well as does general medicine sessions with Med III students.
 Dr. Schellenberg is a member of the Executive Committee of the UBC Department of Medicine and has chaired review committees of various divisions.
 He has been a member of numerous other committees at both the hospital and university level.
 He performs consultations for allergy and clinical immunology at St. Paul's Hospital.

 Provincial and National Responsibilities